 While the film’s plot may follow a typical formula seen in movies like James Cameron’s True Lies (1994), Mr. & Mrs. Smith (2005), and Nobody (2021), where the revelation of the protagonist’s true identity adds intrigue, Role Play distinguishes itself through the charismatic performances of Cuoco and Oyelowo.
 Unlike other films in the genre, Role Play places a stronger emphasis on the chemistry between the two leads rather than excessive action sequences.
 Unfortunately, the film doesn’t deviate much from the familiar plotline, and its execution could have been more robust.
 Is the concept of international killer agencies wearing thin?

-Baca Juga Sylvie's Love
+Baca Juga Deepwater Horizon

 Despite its adherence to a well-trodden formula, Role Play manages to captivate audiences through the charming performances of its main cast.
 While the plot may not offer much innovation, Cuoco’s potential on the big screen shines through.
 This subgenre is likely to persist, with the upcoming release of Mr. & Mrs. Smith early next month.